 - In a large pot, set the stove to medium heat and add 1-2 tablespoons of oil into it and wait for it to get hot

-- Add in the lemongrass, lime leaves, garlic, and ginger and the khao soi curry paste and toast it for 1-2 minutes.
-(The curry paste may stick to the bottom of the pan, that's perfectly okay!)
+- Add in the smashed lemongrass, 4-5 kaffir lime leaves, smashed 2 cloves garlic, 3 slices ginger and the khao soi curry paste and toast it for 1-2 minutes.
+(The curry paste may stick to the bottom of the pan, that's perfectly okay, it's flavor!)

-- Add the chicken stock, fish sauce and sugar and stir until everything is combined, and wait for the soup to come to a boil
+- Add 3 cups chicken broth, 1 tablespoon fish sauce and 2 tablespoons palm sugar (or brown sugar) and stir until everything is combined, and wait for the soup to come to a boil

 - After 30 minutes, fish out the spices (lemongrass, ginger, garlic and lime leaves) and do a taste test and adjust it to your liking.
 (If it is not salty enough - add a little bit more fish sauce, if you like your soups a bit more sweet - add a bit more sugar in)